Tarun047/ZeMoSo-Assignments/DBMS/Coursera/DataBaseManagement Essentials/readme.md

-# This directory contains the Assignment work for DBMS Course in LMS.
+# This directory contains the Assignment work forDatabase Management Essentials

-All course assignments from Coursera use mysql are put into Coursera directory.
+All course assignments from this course use MySQL Server Version 5.7.26